aptech/docs/docs/coming-to-gauss/intro-gauss-for-stata-users.rst

         John           Robert            Smith
         Jane        Elizabeth             Cook

-Finally, suppose our names are separated by commas instead of spaces:
+Finally, suppose our names are separated by a comma and a space, instead of a space:

 ::

   // Generate string array of names string name = { "Smith,John", "Cook,Jane" };

-  // Split into two strings using ',' as a separator
+  // Split into two strings using ', ' as a separator
   // and name variables 'last_name' and 'first_name'
-  name_split = asDF(strsplit(name, ","), "last_name", "first_name");
+  name_split = asDF(strsplit(name, ", "), "last_name", "first_name");

 Now our ``name_split`` variable is: